Student-of-Python/BinomialOptionsModeling/README.md

 ## Further Comments
 ### Outlook
 Since the [Black-Scholes](https://en.wikipedia.org/wiki/Black%E2%80%93Scholes_model) model can be derived from the binary options model, I may consider tackling it in the future.
-I may also consider doing more complex operations, such as adding American Options or adding the Greeks for sensitivity changes.
+I may also consider doing more complex operations, such adding the Greeks for sensitivity changes, or maybe a computational approach to determining the volitility, U.

 From a trading perspective, I may also consider applying the binary options model to the live market to see how well the model does in practice.

 ### Remarks

-I'd like to thank my Professor, [Sara Smiarowski](https://www.isenberg.umass.edu/people/sara-smiarowski), for introducing me to this topic.
+I'd like to thank my finance professor, [Sara Smiarowski](https://www.isenberg.umass.edu/people/sara-smiarowski) , for introducing me to this topic.
 I'm very grateful for her guidance.

+I'd also like to thank my statistics professor, [Mike Sullivan](https://www.umass.edu/mathematics-statistics/about/directory/mike-sullivan) , for not only deriving but explaining the mathmatical components behind the binomial model.
+I'm very grateful for his assistance.

 If you have any comments, suggestions, or questions, feel free to reach out to me at gsokhin@umass.edu.